Best places in Yucatan Mexico? Too many to count.

 Most visitors to the Yucatan have never even heard of Labna unless they are massively interested in Mayan history.
 The site is small but worth stopping at if you are in the area.

-Labna is best known for its famous monumental arch and its intricate carvings that are unlike anything at other Mayan cities.
+Labna is best known for its famous monumental arch and its intricate carvings that are unlike anything in other Mayan cities.
 The site dates back to 600-900 A.D.

 Getting Around the Yucatan Mexico